-You may recall that last year we were able to compromise a major corporate network during a physical penetration test by gaining access to the building under the guise of someone interviewing for a landscaping job.
+You may recall that last year we were able to conduct a successful data breach at a major corporate network during a physical penetration test by gaining access to the building under the guise of someone interviewing for a landscaping job.
 Once inside – due to a lack of network segmentation and other controls – we were able to access the corporate network, remove critical information and send that information to another location – all in a day’s work.
 If you need a refresher, read that story here.

 Fast forward a year and the same client invited us back to review their current environment to see how their security posture stacks up a year later.